jonathanfox5/gogadget/docs/pages/getting_started/example_use_case.md

 For this example, let's assume that I'm downloading a playlist of videos for a specific series that I want to learn the key vocabulary for.
 The URL of this hypothetical playlist is `https://www.videosite.com/playlist_name` and I'm storing everything in a folder called `immersion`.

-I would take the following steps.
-You can type the command without the extra parameters into your terminal (e.g. `gogadget download`) if you want to understand the specific options that I'm choosing.
+I would then run the following commands.
+You will notice that many of the parameters no longer need to be entered as they have been covered by the defaults.

 1. Download the videos that are in the playlist: